BBQ Pulled Pork Crostini

 - Cut your baguette diagonally into ½ inch thick pieces and place on a cookie sheet.

-- Drizzle on olive oil and bake them at 350°F for about 10 minutes.
+- Drizzle with olive oil and bake them at 350°F for about 10 minutes.
 Once they start to become crispy, remove them from the heat and let them cool down.

-- Assemble the crostinis starting with a layer coleslaw on the bottom that nearly covers the whole crostini.
+- Assemble the crostinis, starting with a layer of coleslaw on the bottom that nearly covers the whole crostini.

 - Top each one with a couple of pickled jalapeños then drizzle on some BBQ sauce and serve immediately.